Grand Prix (1966 film): Production

 The actual level of driving ability possessed by the movie's actors varied wildly.
-Bedford couldn't drive at all and was only ever in the car for close-up type shots, with the production's driving instructor calling the actor's situation "hopeless".
+Bedford could not drive at all and was only ever in the car for close-up type shots, with the production's driving instructor calling the actor's situation "hopeless".
 Montand and Sabàto faced significant challenges, both of them struggling with even basic skills.
 Garner, on the other hand, proved competent enough that he trained exclusively with iconic Shelby Cobra driver Bob Bondurant, with the actor's interest in cars growing greatly as a direct result of his involvement in the film.
-Garner's talents on the road became strong enough that some of the professional drivers, including Bondurant, remarked that the actor could have been a successful Grand Prix driver if he had not gone into making films; director Frankenheimer himself agreed.
-Garner's devotion to the part caused him to do his own stunt in the scene in which a fuel leak in his vehicle sets it on fire.
-Garner's car was fitted with a higher rollbar and had no seat, since he was too tall to fit in a contemporary F1 car.
+Garner's talents on the road became strong enough that some of the professional drivers, including Bondurant, remarked that the actor could have been a successful Grand Prix driver if he had not gone into making films; in fact, Garner went on to sponsor his own Formula racing team, captured in the 1969 documentary The Racing Scene.
+His devotion to the part in Grand Prix caused him to do his own stunt in the scene in which a fuel leak in his vehicle sets it on fire.
+Garner's car was fitted with a higher rollbar and had no seat, since he was too tall to fit in a contemporary F3 car.

-The helmet design that James Garner's character uses is often confused with that of then-Grand Prix race driver Chris Amon from New Zealand.
-The main difference is that the blue and red colours are reversed.
-Furthermore, Amon's helmet had a silhouette of a Kiwi bird on the side of it, while Garner's did not.
-Brian Bedford's character Stoddard used a helmet design that was the same as that of real life 1966 BRM driver Jackie Stewart.
-As Bedford couldn't drive, this was done so that they could shoot footage of Stewart driving the BRM (with a balaclava over his face to hide that it wasn't Bedford driving) and pass it off as Stoddard.
-Sarti's helmet was Surtees', and Barlini's was Lorenzo Bandini's.
+The blue and red helmet design that James Garner's character uses is often confused with that of then-Grand Prix race driver Chris Amon from New Zealand; the colours are reversed.
+Brian Bedford's character’s design was the same as real life 1966 BRM driver Jackie Stewart.
+As Bedford couldn't drive, this was done so that they could shoot footage of Stewart driving the BRM (with a balaclava over his face to hide that it wasn't Bedford).
+Sarti's helmet was John Surtees', and Barlini's was Lorenzo Bandini's.